Mann Gulch fire: Immediate outcome

 Four of the men reached the ridge crest, but only two, Bob Sallee and Walter Rumsey, managed to escape through a crevice or deep fissure in the rock ridge to reach the other side.
 In the dense smoke of the fire, the two had no way of knowing if the crevice they found actually "went through" to the other side or would be a blind trap.
 Diettert had been just to the right, slightly upgulch of Sallee and Rumsey, but he did not drop back to the crevice and continued on up the right side of the hogback.
 He did not find another escape route and was overtaken by the fire.
 Sallee and Rumsey came through the hogback to the ridge crest above what became known as Rescue Gulch.
 Dropping down off the ridge, they managed to find a rock slide with little to no vegetation.
 They waited there for the fire to overtake them, moving from the bottom of the slide to the top as the fire moved past.
 Hellman was caught by the fire on the top of the ridge and was badly burned.
 Though he and Joseph Sylvia initially survived the fire, they suffered heavy injuries and both died in the hospital the next day.
-Wag Dodge entered the charred center of the escape fire he had built and survived the intensely burning main fire.

-In Young Men and Fire, Maclean stated that when the fire passed over Dodge's position, "he was lifted off the ground two or three times."
+Wag Dodge entered the charred center of the escape fire he had built and survived the intensely burning main fire.In Young Men and Fire, Maclean stated that when the fire passed over Dodge's position, "he was lifted off the ground two or three times."
 Later researchers repeated the claim.
 However, this statement was an exaggeration.
 Dodge actually wrote, in his statement to the board of review, "There were three extreme gusts of hot air that almost lifted me from the ground as the fire passed over."
 In another description of Dodge's ordeal, John Maclean said, "as the main fire passed, it [the fire] picked him up and shook him like a dog with a bone."
-Although Young Men and Fire attributed the story to Earl Cooley, the spotter and kicker aboard the airplane, it actually originated with C. E. "Mike" Hardy, who was the head of the litter bearers collecting the bodies the day after the disaster.
+Young Men and Fire attributed the story to Earl Cooley, the spotter and kicker aboard the airplane, who had rebuffed Maclean's overture to collaborate and proceeded to publish his own book.
+But the mistaken story actually originated with C. E. "Mike" Hardy, who was the head of the litter bearers collecting the bodies the day after the disaster, and spoke with Dodge then as they sat on a log.
+Rothermel, in the early 1990s and Alexander in 2009 cite separate personal communications with Hardy asserting this account.
 Hardy assisted Norman Maclean in his research and accompanied him on a trip to the site.

 Four-hundred-and-fifty men fought for five more days to get the fire under control, which had spread to 4500 acre.